maxbannach/Jdrasil/README.md

 # Installation
-For an installation that fits the PACE requirements change the path to the java compiler, the c++ compiler, the java directory and the java executable in the first four lines of `Makefile` Afterwards you can simply execute the following:
+For an installation that fits the PACE requirements change the path to the java compiler, the c++ compiler, the java directory containing `jni.h` and the java executable in the first four lines of `Makefile` Afterwards you can simply execute the following:
 ```